Tunisia polling stations largely quiet in parliamentary election | Politics

 The election is taking place against the backdrop of an economic crisis that is fuelling poverty, leading many Tunisians to attempt the perilous journey to Europe aboard smugglers' boats.
 With the main parties absent, a total of 1,058 candidates - only 120 of them women - are running for 161 seats.

 For 10 of those - seven in Tunisia and three decided by expatriate voters - there is just one candidate.
 A further seven of the seats decided by expatriate voters have no candidates running at all.
-(Writing by Tom Perry Editing by Michael Perry, John Stonestreet and Helen Popper)
+(Writing by Tom Perry Editing by John Stonestreet, Helen Popper and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)